 Block Island is best known for their 17 miles of pristine beach.
-Admission to the town beach (i.e., Crescent Beach) and its facilities are free!
+Admission to the town beach and its facilities are free.
 The water is clear, the sand is soft and there’s no sign of pollution, seaweed, or pointy seashells to bother you if you have sensitive feet like me!
-Just keep in mind that there will be a small fee if you want to rent umbrellas, chairs, cabanas or boogie boards.
+Although, like most beaches, there will be a small fee if you want to rent umbrellas, chairs, cabanas or boogie boards.

 Visit local art studios.